wingos80/thesis_notes/Master_notes.md

 	- it messes up with the steady state tracking, theres an offseet
 	- it can cause agent to converge to really bad network weights
 - need to go through hparams2 to see which idhpat is best

+## 15/6/2024

+- rerun all the samples and save the rls param plots?
+	- 4 flight cases ("none, damp elev, shift cg, damp elev + sat elev")
+	- 4 algo each
+	- 100 iterations per algo
+	- 1600 flights, = 66 hours of run time :0

+## 16/6/2024

+- idea for result analysis:
+	- do the same split as before: warmup and flight metrics
+	- metrics to do: RSE, smoothness
+	- Plot raw trajectories?
+	- Plot mean min max?
+	- Plot mean +- sigma?
+- don't forget to transfer the midhp damp_saturate_elevator logs

+## 17/6/2024

+- after meeting with erik, decided to try running algos with rate saturated actuators.
+Found following source for modelling rate saturation:
+	- Stability properties and cross coupling performance of the control allocation scheme CAPIO
+	- by Yildiz and Kolmanovsky
+- Notes from erik meeting:
+	- don't forget about observations versus mdp state space
+	- run with rate saturation
+	- need to define threshold for success and then calculate success ratio and stuff
+	- points for recommendations:
+		- no rate limits, maybe add (now added though so no need to recommend this)
+		- discussion on mdp state space
+		- increment inputs, might give good controls
+		- discussion on pareto-ness of idhp controller performance, e.g. that higher success rate means more noisy control and less noisy control means lower success rate.
+Could say this is akin to trade of in traditional control: balance of performant and robustness.
+	- continuous adaptive critic flight control aided with approximated plant dynamics
+- do aggressive rate saturation (lower the rate limit) and see how that performs
+	- Not very well, see exps folder "nlin/test_elevator_rate_saturation"
+- With rate saturation seems like i can get much smoother controller.
+So maybe do more hparam tuning and see if i can guarantee success of algo?
+But should consider that a) low on time and b) maybe makes augmentations less good heh.
+- Plan tmrw:
+	- Do some quick hparam tuning, maybe manual, maybe make a script to monte carlo the four algos with this rate saturated elevator (use just the damaged elevator fault case), spend maybe 80% of the day doing this, then last 20% dedicate to running or setting up the runs to gather 100 samples for each algo on each fault case.
+Call it end after this, write my paper, if i get better more useable results from this new batch then use it, otherwise use the old batch.

+## 18/6/2024

+- doing manual hparam search for algos with rate saturation on elevator, doing searches for the algos in the following order, try spend around 1.5 hours each
+	- IDHP - in progress (best so far (109.64_13.80): `etaah40_etaal10_etach0.5_etacl0.2_lh0.99_ll0.8`)
+	- IDHPAT - in progress (best so far (108.83_12.84) `etaah20_etaal7.5_etach0.5_etacl0.25_lh0.99_ll0.8`)
+	- MIDHP - in progress (best so far () ``)
+	- MIDHPAT